 Ever since Orlando left his position as head chef at Noma he has worked on his “green project.”
 The philosophy is a holistic approach to food with a strong focus on the environment.
 His main tools are the on-site garden, the strict priority of local and organic ingredients, as well as minimizing ingredient waste.
 Leftover bread is soaked in vinegar and made into crisps.
 Instead of throwing away the coffee grounds, they incorporate them into flatbreads and cakes.
 For more on this topic, you should check out the TV program that my good friend Maj-Britt from Spiselandslaget has made for Matkanalen.
 The first episode of “Den Grønne Gren” is set at Amass.

 It’s been a while since I ate this meal at Amass, but it doesn’t really matter since they change the menu so often anyway, depending on available produce.
 Luckily, the famous fermented potato bread always appears on the table at every visit.
 It’s also an example of how Amass thinks differently than many other high-end restaurants in Copenhagen that do more classic sourdough bread.
 This potato bread is a reason alone to visit the restaurant!

 The Style of Food at Amass

 Other creations were pure flavor explosions, like the dehydrated and rehydrated beets “toffee” or the carrots that had gone through the same process.
 Not to forget the sauce of reduced carrot juice and browned butter that came with it.
-It’s still a nominee for best dish of the year in my book.
+It’s still a nominee for the best dish of the year in my book.

 Icelandic Lamb and Ancient Nordic Herbs

 The Icelandic lamb was another highlight.
 It actually tasted strongly of angelica – the ancient Nordic herb.
-Matt Orlando came out to present the dish at our table himself, and told the story of the eccentric old lady that they get the produce from:
+Matt Orlando came out to present the dish at our table himself, and told the story of the eccentric old lady that they get their produce from:

 – She lives in a house without electricity, because she is afraid of the radiation.